JaylyDev/jaylydev.github.io/posts/better-mace.md

 ---
 author: Jayly
 title: Better Mace - Minecraft Add-On
-description: Make the mace more dramatic via cutscene and particle effects.
+description: This Minecraft add-on makes the mace smashing attack more dramatic via cutscene and particle effects.
-date: 8/3/2024
 ---

 # Better Mace

+The behind-the-scenes documentary showcases the making of the better mace add-on:

 <iframe width="914" height="514" src="https://www.youtube.com/embed/PX9TjVSm5ds" title="" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-This Minecraft add-on makes the mace smashing attack very dramatic, through the use of cutscene, achieved using the `/camera` command and a particle effect ported from Unity.
+This Minecraft add-on makes the mace smashing attack more dramatic via cutscene and particle effects.
+This is achieved using the `/camera` command and a particle effect ported from Unity.

 ## How To Play